In the Pine, In the Pine… Where the Sun Never Shines

 In fact, the farm actually gives this trail a unique aspect and it’s not an unpleasant one at all.
 This 4.1 mile trail traverses a total of four five Land Preserves!
 Rockland in Madison, but then the Braemore, Myerhuber, James Valley and Bluff Head Preserves in Guilford.
 So kudos to Guilford for protecting so much valuable land.

 And kudos for the CT Walk Book for telling us stuff like, “Myerhuber Pond and Hemlock Brook are the only bodies of water in Guilford that drain to the north into the Coginchaug River.”
 Wow.
+That’s something.
 After crossing Hemlock Brook a second time, I looked for the “Buffalo Tree” as mentioned in the Walk Book.
 It’s supposedly an “old shagbark hickory tree with two burls that resemble bison.”
 Either I missed it in the fading light or it was the old shagbark hickory I saw on it’s side.
-(A couple years after writing this, I came across this picture of the buffalo head burl from this blog about hiking in the CT 400(825).

 At this point I was a bit tired – okay, I was dog tired – and climbing up Totoket, although it barely even qualifies as a mountain in my book, was not fun.
 At least the trail was a wide ATV trail, so it was easy to follow.
 Once on top of the Totoket plateau, I came upon a TON of raspberries.
 I’m talking bushels of them… I positively killed me to fly right on by them.
 I think I shed a tear.